Ajayt036/About-Me/README.md

 Hi, I’m Ajay.
 A big-time Data enthusiast.
-Below is the timeline of my journey into the world of Data Science.
+Below is the timeline of my journey into the world of Data Science in 30 seconds.

 - 2016 - Completed Bachelors and started my first job as reportee to a data analyst at Wipro Limited.
 Amazed by simple V lookup function in excel, started learning Excel and SQL to prepare data and insights.
 - 2018 - Promoted to Data Analyst position.
 Joined VP team and started to automate dashboards, reports and key trends via Power BI and Tableau Visulization tools.